 Computing is taught as a formal lesson on a weekly basis in every class at St Thomas – however, iPads and computers are used across the curriculum in Maths, English, Science, History, Geography, Art and R.E. lessons.
 Every class has access to iPads and desktop computers.
 Although the National Curriculum guidance for Computing is fairly brief, we endeavour to use information and communication technology in every possible lesson at St Thomas, as we are aware that our pupils will be the digital citizens of the future.
 We use Computing for Art in the Early Years Foundation Stage, for gathering and displaying data in Key Stage One, to learn coding in Key Stage Two and for our Topic lessons to produce PowerPoint, Word documents and animations to explore and explain humanities subjects across the entire school.
 Children are encouraged to make the best use of information and communication technology at home (where possible) as well as at school.
 The aim of the Computing curriculum at St Thomas is always simple: to engage every pupil in becoming the digital practitioners that they will need to be to take part in the digital society of the UK and the world in the future.

 The Curriculum Impact of Computing at St Thomas is assessed in a variety of ways.
-Class teachers and ETAs follow the St Thomas Skills Progression documents; they conduct Skills Audits with various apps and software; they use AFL to assess Computing work that is put in exercise books and on display.
+Class teachers and ETAs follow the Teach Computing scheme and Skills Progression documents; they conduct Skills Audits with various apps and software; they use AFL to assess Computing work that is put in exercise books and on display.
 Both teacher planning and children’s outputs are regularly assessed by the Computing Subject Coordinator, while examples of best practice are shared with staff members and children alike, to promote the very best use of information and communication technology at St Thomas.
-Children who produce exemplary work are recognised with daily Class Dojo Points, celebrated in weekly Good Work Assemblies and those children who make exceptional contributions to Computing at St Thomas are rewarded in the termly Digital Champion Awards.
+Children who produce exemplary work are recognised with daily Class Dojo Points and celebrated in weekly Good Work Assemblies.